Celebrating Service to our Communities

-Spring is the time of year for renewal.
-And it’s a time when Capella Healthcare’s family of hospitals celebrates its service to the community, renewing their commitments for the coming year.
-Each hospital publishes a Community Benefit Report which provides an overview of the contributions they’ve made to their community.
+Additionally, each hospital publishes a Community Benefit Report which provides an overview of the contributions they’ve made to their community.
 These reports provide a summary of taxes paid, charity and uncompensated care provided and investments in the community, including physicians recruited.
 The hospitals also reflect on the time, dollars and other resources given to support their community’s charitable organizations, schools, Chambers of Commerce, and economic development initiatives.
+Visit the Community Benefits section of our website to learn more.

 Not only are our hospitals caring for the health of those they serve, they’re improving the health of their communities.
 Here are a few examples.